larszz/sauvegarde/README.md

 save your files.
 Let `cdpfglclient` crawl your files to save them (on your client).
 If needed use `cdpfglrestore` to restore files or directories.

+## Info for new backends (MongoDB, MinIO)
+### CMake
+For a personally easier development, the server built has been executed in a created Cmake build file.
+To run it, the following command should work, used in the project directory:

+    cmake --build ./cmake-build-debug --target server

+Client and Restore Client still have to be built by the commands below.

+### Additional libraries
+Needed libraries have been added to the "mandatory" list below.
+They should be found by the build script if their files are added to the default include directories.

+Optional linking of libraries and checks before usage later have not been implemented yet.

 ## License

 This is free software and real open source as GPLv3 is used for this